 As a photographer, it's a hobby of mine finding the best places to take photos in Amsterdam.
-I've been living here for almost two years and I'm still finding cute streets with traditional Dutch architecture to wander down.
+I've been living here for almost two years and I'm still finding cute streets with traditional Dutch architecture in Amsterdam to wander down.
 Here are the best photo locations in Amsterdam according to one biased resident.
-Free map at bottom.
+Free map of the best Amsterdam instagram locations at bottom.

 My go-to place for gorgeous Amsterdam photos is in my favorite neighborhood, the Jordaan.
 My favorite spot is the intersection of Prinseneiland and Brouwersgracht in front of the historic Papeneiland cafe.
 It's easy to get lost in the nearby streets, especially Palmstraat, before stepping into a historic brown cafe to enjoy the moodiness.